Meg Myers

-Janice Sue Meghan Myers (born October 6, 1986), known professionally as Meg Myers, is an American singer-songwriter and musician.
+Janice Sue Meghan Myers (born October 6, 1986), known professionally as Meg Myers, is an American singer-songwriter.
 Originally from Tennessee, Myers moved to Los Angeles to pursue music and met Doctor Rosen Rosen, who signed her to his production company.
 In 2012, Myers released her first EP, Daughter in the Choir.
 Later that year, she signed to Atlantic Records, with which she released the Make a Shadow EP (2014) and her debut album, Sorry (2015).
 She later departed Atlantic for 300 Entertainment and released Take Me to the Disco, her second album, in 2018.
+Her third album TZIA was released in 2023 on Sumerian Records.

 Early life

 Born in Nashville, Myers spent the first five years of her life in Tennessee's Smoky Mountains where she was raised by her father, a truck driver, and her mother, both formerly Jehovah's Witnesses.
 After her parents divorced, her mother married an artist, who moved the family to Ohio.
 Her mother and stepfather ran a cleaning business.
 When she was 12, Myers and her siblings were taken out of school when the family moved, this time to Florida, where they remained throughout her teen years.
-During this period, Myers began singing, writing songs on keyboard, and teaching herself (and learning from her brother) to play bass and guitar.
+During this period, Myers began singing, writing songs on keyboard, and teaching herself (and learning from her brother) to play guitar.
 She played in a band named Feeling Numb that her brother started and named in Coral Springs, Florida.

 A few days shy of her 20th birthday, Myers made the decision to move to Los Angeles to pursue a career in music.
 She lived in a studio apartment with her then-boyfriend, got a job waitressing at a coffee shop in Hollywood, and performed whenever she could secure a gig.
 After the relationship with her boyfriend ended, Myers met Rosen, who signed her to his production company.
 The two began writing songs, including all of Daughter in the Choir and Make a Shadow.
 The full-length album Sorry followed in 2015.
 According to Myers, her goal for her music is simple, stating that "I want it to make people unafraid to feel."